 Engage your teen in a volunteer activity, broadening his or her perspective on different social issues and fostering a sense of community spirit.
-There are a range of Bangkok-based organisations that welcome volunteers; these include the Gift of Happiness Foundation, Pakkred Babies Home, Bangkok Refugee Center, Operation Smile, In Search of Sanuk, and many more
+There are a range of Bangkok-based organisations that welcome volunteers; these include STEPS, the Gift of Happiness Foundation, Pakkred Babies Home, Operation Smile Thailand, In Search of Sanuk, and many more.

 Pssst… enjoying what you’re reading?